Laravel-Backpack/docs/4.0/crud-operation-list-entries.md

 By default, ListEntries will NOT remember your filtering, search and pagination when you leave the page.
 If you want ListEntries to do that, you can enable a ListEntries feature we call ```persistent_table```.

 **This will take the user back to the _filtered table_ after adding an item, previewing an item, creating an item or just browsing around**, preserving the table just like he/she left it - with the same filtering, pagination and search applied.
-It does so by saving the pagination, search and filtering for 2 hours in local storage.
+It does so by saving the pagination, search and filtering for an arbitrary amout of time (by default: forever).

 To use ```persistent_table``` you can:
 - enable it for all CRUDs with the config option ```'persistent_table' => true``` in your ```config/backpack/crud.php```;
 - enable it inside a particular crud controller with ```$this->crud->enablePersistentTable();```
 - disable it inside a particular crud controller with ```$this->crud->disablePersistentTable();```

+> You can configure the persistent table duration in ``` config/backpack/crud.php ``` under `operations > list > persistentTableDuration`.
+False is forever.
+Set any amout of time you want in minutes.
+Note: you can configure it's expiring time on a per-crud basis using `$this->crud->setOperationSetting('persistentTableDuration', 120); in your setupListOperation()` for 2 hours persistency.
+The default is `false` which means forever.

 <a name="how-to-overwrite"></a>
 ## How to Overwrite